ABOUT THE AI 4 ALL HACKATHON

 3rd Place: $1,000 USD in cloud computing credits on Perlin

-Stage 2 - Hack Prize: The best Hack Submissions will share in a total prize pool worth USD $37,500.
+Stage 2 - Hack Prize: The best Hack Submissions will share in a total prize pool worth USD $37,500 in PERL Tokens.
 STAGE 2 finalists will also be provided early access to the Perlin compute layer testnet and invited to develop their solution developed during STAGE 2.
 Mentoring and support will be provided to finalists by the hackathon sponsors.

 Prize Winners will also gain international exposure to recognised leaders, innovators and influencers in the AI and technology space.
 Additionally, winners will be invited to partner with Perlin, NITI Aayog and other Hackathon Sponsors to further develop and implement their solutions that positively impact communities in India and Indonesia (with a view to scale it for global implementation).
 This may include further advisory, mentorship and business/technical coaching support.

 What are the key dates of the Hackathon?

 15 Nov 2018 - Hackathon Launch.
 Applications for STAGE 1 Idea Submissions are open.

 15 Jan 2019 - Applications for STAGE 1 Idea Submissions are closed.